Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 ## Migrating HADOOP on premise to Google Cloud

+Objectives : Separate Data from Compute and consider clusters as ephemeral

+- Move Data from HDFS to GCS
+   - Possible exception for HBase to BigTable and Impala to BigQuery
+- Move a small set of dat to experiment

+- HDFS -> GCS
+- Hive -> BigQuery
+- HBase -> BigTable

+Converting from HDFS to GCS
+- Copy data to GCS (Manualy or through a connector)
+- Update file prefix in script (hdfs:// to gs://)
+- Use Dataproc to run against/output to GCS

+End of goal could be to migrate to serverless architecture (DataFlow, BigQuery, ...)

 ## Notes
 Preemptibles VM only function as processing nodes and do not store data for the HDFS cluster